MNV/python-course-bibliography-generator/README.md

     docker compose run app python main.py --citation gost --path_input /media/input.xlsx --path_output /media/output.docx
     ```

+   To change formatting style set `--citation` to one of the following values:
+   - `gost` for ГОСТ Р 7.0.5-2008 formatting
+   - `mla` for MLA 9 formatting
+   - `apa` for APA 7 formatting

    Also, it is possible to omit the arguments to use their defaults:
     ```shell
     docker compose run app python main.py